chaudhary1337/chaudhary1337.github.io/TryHackMe/Retro.md

 # Retro
 [Play](https://tryhackme.com/room/retro)

-## Recon
+## 1. Scanning & Enumeration
 Let's start with the nmap scan and run gobuster in parallel, since the questions hint on it.

 Looking at the website, it looks like a windows server.

-Fuck I suck at those rn.
-This hard challenge has become insane for me :P
+### 1.1 Port Scanning
 ```
 kali㉿kali)-[~]
 └─$ nmap -sC -sV -A 10.10.96.15